Tulip-0333/docs/en-GB/deltaapi/appendix.md

 The HTTP response will always have `Content-Type: application/json; charset=utf-8` and thus it'll always be a JSON object.
 A `code` field is in **every** response (even when not specified) and it coincides with the HTTP response code.
 When an error occurrs or when no "response" section is specified in the documentation of a specifid API handler, a `message` field will be present as well, describing the outcome of the request.

 The HTTP response codes will always be the same as the internal `code` of the response, if any.

 * `404` is used, apart from when a method is missing, also when a specified resource is not found.
-* Other used response codes are: TODO
+* Other used response codes are: TODO (check each api handler for now)

 ## Arrays

-Unlike the Ripple API, the Delta API returns empty JSON arrays (`[]`) instead of `null` when an empty list is returned.
+Unlike the Ripple API, the Delta API returns empty JSON arrays (`[]`) instead of `null` when an empty list should be returned.

+## Boolean strings
+Sometimes, a `bool` field is required in a GET parameter.
+This may arise a bit of confusion, because all parameters in a GET request are strings. `bool` parameters in GET requests are interpreted as follows:

+* false ⇔ `'false'`, `'0'` (case insensitive)
+* true ⇔ all other values

+tldr: You can use either 'true'/'false' or 1/0.
+Note that this is valid only for GET requests.
+When a `bool` field is required in a JSON field, you must use `true` and `false` (as booleans, not strings!).

+## Usernames
+There are two format of usernames on the Ripple stack: safe usernames and non-safe usernames.

+* **Non-safe usernames**: the username the user has chosen when signing up on ripple.
+* **Safe usernames**: a version of the non-safe username that is obtained by:
+    * Making all letters lowercase
+    * Replacing all spaces with underscores

+    Safe usernames were introduced when IRC support was first added to ripple.

+    The uniqueness of a username is determined by its safe counterpart, meaning that two users whose safe username is the same, can't exist.
+Eg: `- Zino -` and `-_ZiNO -` have the same safe username (`-_zino_-`), so they are basically the same user.

 <!--
 ## Pagination